pulkitagrawal34/Anomaly-Detection/README.md

-# Polynomial-Regression
-This repository contains a sample dataset and Jupyter code to implement polynomial regression on a dataset.
+# Anomaly detection in Time Series data
+This repository contains the solution of one of the popular kaggle challanges.
+The Dataset can be found at: https://www.kaggle.com/c/expedia-personalized-sort/data Here anomaly detection is done and compared between unsupervised clustering(KMeans), IsolationForest and OneClassSVM model algorithms.